akrasuski1/halb-cpu/README.md

 # HALB-CPU

-This is a design document for simple, yet reasonably functional CPU.

-# Design assumptions and decisions

-The main idea is to make a CPU that is possible to create from scratch in home.
+This is a design document for simple, yet reasonably functional CPU that is possible to build from scratch in home.
 By "from scratch" I mean using nothing more than discrete transistors, diodes, resistors and whatever needed for connecting them.
 There might be some exceptions, such as clock generation or I/O, but the core should follow these principles.